ooples/pine_script_docs/source/Debugging.rst

 Debugging from inside functions
 -------------------------------

-Variables in function are local to the function, so not visible in the script's global scope from where they would be plotted.
+Variables in function are local to the function, so not available for plotting from the script's global scope.
 In this script we have written the ``f_hlca()`` function to calculate a weighed average::

     //@version=4